 Life is really simple, but we insist on making it complicated.
-Going minimalist is part of the solution as it will unclutter your living space as well as your mind.
+Becoming minimalist is part of the solution as it will unclutter your living space as well as your mind.
 But it’s not for the fainthearted!
 We share our experience of going minimalist.

 We have embraced the concept some time ago but instead of gradually easing into it, we went cold turkey!
 That’s because an unrelated decision – to sell it all and travel – forced us into going minimalist in one fell swoop.

 We were always dreaming about a mobile life but caring for an elderly parent kept the desire at dream level.
 Then gramps passed away unexpectedly and that jerked us into the realisation how fragile life is.
 So we decided right there to turn our dream into reality.

 Before we could depart, we had three more major dominos to knock over.
 First, the youngest sprout was in final year of high school.
 Then we had the business we managed from home, and lastly, there was the home itself.